cedtwo/n_circular_array/README.md

     15, 16, 17
 ]);

-// Get the third row of the second slice of axis 2. assert_eq!(array.iter_slice([0..3, 2..3, 1..2]).cloned().collect::<Vec<_>>(), &[
+// Elements of all columns, for the third row (index 2), of the second slice (index 1 of axis 2). assert_eq!(array.iter_slice([0..3, 2..3, 1..2]).cloned().collect::<Vec<_>>(), &[
     15, 16, 17
 ]);